jurraca/nostr_ex/README.md

 - `RelayRegistry`: Registry for mapping relay names to connection pids

 This library is built on [Sgiath](https://github.com/Sgiath)'s [nostr_lib](https://github.com/Sgiath/nostr-lib) library.
-This dependency compiles the libsecp256k1 C library for cryptographic operations, therefore you will need a C compiler to compile this project.
+This dependency compiles the libsecp256k1 C library for cryptographic operations, therefore you will need a C compiler to build this project.

 ## Contributing

 Issues and pull requests are welcome!
-Please ensure you add tests for any new functionality.
+Please add tests for any new functionality.

 ## License